- Date request received: 30/09/2016

 Figure 1: Suggested knowledge synthesis framework to be used to address the request.
 Step B will be addressed at three different levels. *The MS-level (B2) differs between MS and can in some cases include sub-levels (such as the federal state level in Germany).

 The specific research questions considered in this project are:

 - Which of the measures available to farmers through the CAP are most beneficial for biodiversity?
 (Step A)

 - What are the factors influencing the design and selection of these measures at the EU level?
 (Step B1)

 - What are the factors influencing the selection of these measures by different Member States (MS)?
 (Step B2)

 - What are the factors influencing the selection of these measures by farmers?
 (Step B3)

 - How can improved uptake of these measures be achieved in the future?
 (Step C)

 Figure 2: Overall methodological framework visualizing the data flow (arrows) between the different steps, sub-steps, and methods used in this project.
 The scenarios developed in step B will be integrated into the assessment of factors affecting uptake by MS (interviews) and farmers (focus groups and agent-based models).
 Scenarios will be developed based on input from a) a review on effects of different interventions on biodiversity (step A), b) a review on factors influencing farmers uptake and c) statistics describing current measures’ implementation (both step B).
 The combined output from all methods used in step B will feed in the recommendations developed in step C.

-The expert group completed their draft report early November 2018, which was opened for consultation through an external expert review and public consultation.
-In June 2019 the final report was finalised and published.
+The expert group completed their draft report in early November 2018, which was opened for consultation through an external expert review and public consultation.
+In June 2019 the final report on “understanding farmer uptake of measures that support biodiversity and ecosystem services in the Common Agricultural Policy (CAP)” was finalised and published.